 \subsection{Fixed Noise Realization}

 Assuming the prior odds for models (let us set $\mathcal{M}_1$ and $\mathcal{M}_2$) are equal, the odds ratio is identical to the \ac{BF} as shown in the following equation

 where $D$ stands for the data from the detectors.
-In this section, we describe the significance of a model in comparison with others by the value of \ac{BF}.
-According to Ref.\@\cite{BFcriteria}, evidence against model $\mathcal{M}_2$ is considered very strong when $\ln{\mathcal{B}}^{\mathcal{M}_1}_{\mathcal{M}_2}\sim10$.
+In this section, we describe the significance of a model compared to others by the value of \ac{BF}.
+According to Ref.\@ \cite{BFcriteria}, evidence against model $\mathcal{M}_2$ is considered very strong when $\ln{\mathcal{B}}^{\mathcal{M}_1}_{\mathcal{M}_2}\sim10$.
 Also, $\ln{\mathcal{B}}^{\mathcal{M}_1}_{\mathcal{M}_2}\sim1$ is described as "not worth more than a bare mention".
-In order to check the variations in \ac{BF} along with the difference in injected amplitude of the signals, we let the spectral index parameter $\alpha$ be a fixed value of $0.0$ for the Isotropic injections and $0.5$ for Galactic-plane injections.
-In accordance with the injection, a prior distribution of index parameter is set to be a delta function peaking at the injected value.
-We apply only one noise realization for this analysis using designed sensitivity for Advanced LIGO detectors \cite{Prospects_forALIGO} and injected two-component signals (Isotropic and Galactic-plane) with various sets of amplitude parameter $\epsilon$.
-Fig.\@\ref{fig:BFmap} are two dimensional heat maps of $\ln{\mathcal{B}}^{\mathrm{SIG}}_{\mathrm{N}}$ (left) and $\ln{\mathcal{B}}^{\mathrm{Mix}}_{\mathrm{Single}}$ (right).
-The left figure is the \ac{BF}'s heat map of multi-component recovery model against noise model.
-The boundary of $\ln{\mathcal{B}}\sim1$ is around $\epsilon\sim3.2\times10^{-9}$ for both components of the injections.
-The right figure is the \ac{BF}'s heat map of the multi-component recovery model against single component recovery (Galactic-plane) model in the presence of two-component injections.
-The fluctuation around $\ln{\mathcal{B}}\sim1$ comes from the uncertainty of the noise realization because it acts differently in different noise realization.
-In Fig.\@\ref{fig:BFmap_alphasame}, we inject the same $\alpha$ value of 0.0 across all components while keeping the other parameters—such as amplitude and noise realization—identical to those in Fig.\@\ref{fig:BFmap}.
-This setup allows us to isolate and assess the impact of spectral separation.
-However, the figure does not clearly reveal a significant effect.
+To check the variations in \ac{BF} along with the difference in the injected amplitude of the signals, we let the spectral index parameter $\alpha$ be a fixed value of $0.0$ for both injections.
+In accordance with the injection, a prior distribution of the index parameter is set to be a delta function that peaks at the injected value to observe the effect only from the amplitude of the injections.
+We apply only one noise realization for this analysis using designed sensitivity for Advanced LIGO detectors \cite{Prospects_forALIGO} and the injected two-component signals (Isotropic and Galactic-plane) with various sets of amplitude parameter $\epsilon$. \figref{fig:BFmap} are two dimensional heat maps of $\ln{\mathcal{B}}^{\mathrm{SIG}}_{\mathrm{N}}$ (left) and $\ln{\mathcal{B}}^{\mathrm{Mix}}_{\mathrm{Single}}$ (right).
+The left figure is the \ac{BF} heat map of the multi-component recovery model against the noise model.
+The boundary of $\ln{\mathcal{B}}\sim1$ lies around $\epsilon\sim3\times10^{-9}$ when the amplitude of the other component is weaker by orders of magnitude.
+When the amplitudes of two components are comparable, the boundary of $\ln{\mathcal{B}}\sim1$ is around $\epsilon\sim2\times10^{-9}$.
+These $\epsilon$ values correspond to the optimal \ac{SNR} of $2\sim3$.
+The right figure is the \ac{BF} heat map of the multi-component recovery model against the single component recovery (Galactic-plane) model in the presence of two-component injections.
+The fluctuation around $\ln{\mathcal{B}}\sim1$ comes from the uncertainty of the noise realization because it acts differently in different noise realizations.